vsimonovski/blog.js/content/blog/enhance-git-workflow-with-git-hooks/index.md

 yarn add eslint -D
 ```

-We will define config file again, this time `eslintrc.json`:
+We will define a config file again, this time the `eslintrc.json`:

 ```json
 // eslintrc.json